Written by CorpsAfrica/Malawi Volunteer Ms. Ruth Chamangwana

 Apart from the plus of being surrounded by a lake that is home to juicy species of fish, Chipoka is also one of the hottest areas that I have been to in Malawi.
-And of course the hottest days seem to be when I have something important to do.
-On January 27th, the day whereby an important project was being launched by one of the youth organizations in Chipoka, the temperature was ridiculously high.
+And of course, the hottest days seem to be when I have something important to do.
+On January 27th, the day when an important project was being launched by one of the youth organizations in Chipoka, the temperature was ridiculously high.

 Transformative Leadership Youth Organization was started by Mr. Chenjezi, a secondary school teacher at Malowa Secondary School.
-The organization is comprised of both youth that are enrolled in school and also those that have dropped out.
+The organization is comprised of both youth who are enrolled in school and those who have dropped out.
 The purpose of the group is to enrich the youth with vocational skills such as painting, carpentry, gardening, environmental management, and computer skills.
 The project we are currently working on aims at helping youth in Chipoka find creative ways of obtaining a source of income using the skills that will be rendered to them.
 This project came into light amidst the vast increase of unemployment amongst the youth, and also after seeing the over dependence of these youth on their guardians (who in most cases cannot meet the needs of their children).
 This in the end brought forth frustration amongst the youth and led to indulgence in malpractices such as drug and substance abuse, and theft.

 To mark the start of this project, we organized a training for the youth in the morning where various topics were discussed.
 Topics on business, entrepreneurship, leadership, and transformative leadership were discussed with the youth.
 Speakers included members of the organization, Mr. Chenjezi and myself.
 It was an amazing experience interacting with these youth and listening to the creative ideas that they had.